 17. Tomatillos

 These look like weird green tomatoes hiding inside delicate paper lanterns.
-You must plant at least two for them to produce fruit.
-One alone completely prevents cross-pollination and leaves you with empty husks.
+You have to plant at least two for them to produce fruit.

 18. Patty Pan Squash

-Those little flying saucer veggies grow ridiculously fast in high temperatures.
-Picking them while they fit in the palm of your hand gives you the absolute best flavor. (yes, really) The skin stays perfectly tender.
+Those little flying-saucer veggies grow ridiculously fast in high temperatures.
+Picking them while they fit in the palm of your hand gives you the best flavor (yes, really).
+The skin stays tender at small sizes; let them get plate-sized and the skin gets tough and the flesh gets watery.

 19. Edamame

-Growing your own soybeans is deeply rewarding and they thrive without any afternoon shade.
-They make a fantastic snack directly from the garden.
-You just boil the fuzzy pods in salty water for five minutes.
+Growing your own soybeans is genuinely satisfying and they handle full sun without complaint.
+They make a fantastic snack straight from the garden.

 20. Black-Eyed Peas